 General Option 1.
 Most healthy adult recipes use a food (aka human) grade, non-heatable, patented, amino acid, mineral, and vitamin powder manufactured by Balance It®.
-This includes the following products, Balance It® Carnivore Blend®, and Balance It® Feline.
-Carnivore Blend® is mainly used in both dog and cat recipes with no to low carbohydrate content.
-For specific dog and cat health conditions, Balance It® Carnivore Blend®, and Balance It® Feline.
-Carnivore Blend® is mainly used in both dog and cat recipes with no to low carbohydrate content.
-For specific dog and cat health conditions, Balance It® Canine K (lower in phosphorus, higher in amino acids, and B vitamins), Balance It® Canine -Cu (no added copper), and Balance It® Feline K (lower in phosphorus, higher in amino acids and B vitamins).
+This includes the following products, Balance It® Canine, Balance It® Carnivore Blend®, and Balance It® Feline.
+Carnivore Blend® is mainiv used in both dog and cat recipes with no to low carbohydrate content.
+For specific dog and cat health conditions, Balance It® Canine fellowing the Canine K (lower in phosphorus, higher in amino acids, and B vitamins), Balance It® Canine -Cu (no added copper), and Balance It® Feline K (lower in phosphorus, higher in amino acids and B vitamins).
 The correct supplement will be called for in your recipe if needed for a specific selected/listed condition.

 General Option 2.
-Any recipe that uses Balance It® Canine can be instead prepared with the heatable version, Balance It® Canine Plus, which has extra vitamins added to enable for one-time heating to 165 degrees F or 74 degrees C. It, along with Balance It® Canine K Plus, is generally used for batch cooking where one wishes to avoid adding needed supplement right before offering each meal.
+Any recipe that uses Balance it® Canine can be instead prepared with the heatable version, Balance it® Canine Plus, which has extra vitamins added to enable for one-time heating to 165 degrees F or 74 degrees C. It, along with Balance it® Canine K Plus, is generally used for batch cooking where one wishes to avoid adding needed supplement right before offering each meal.

 General Option 3.
 Recipes using a combination of supplements, designed for humans' unique nutritional needs (usually 8-10 different ones) that can be purchased online elsewhere and/or at local stores, are currently available for free.
 To access and view these, please click the "Use human supplements ONLY" checkbox under the "Get Recipe" button on Step 2 when first creating recipes.
-This is a less convenient option as the supplements are not optimized to meet dog or cat nutritional needs, but is a good option for those that do not wish to purchase anything from Balance it®.
+This is a less convenient option as the supplements are not optimized to meet dog or cat nutritional needs, but is a good option for those that do not wish to purchase anything from Balance It®.
 Balance it® uniquely offers this third option for free to help educate and counter the multitude of available online and printed homemade pet food recipes that are unfortunately not complete and balanced, and thus, not appropriate for long-term feeding.